Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 - **Data_Mode** – Integer representing the license mode

-- **Data_SessionIdentity** – Hash of user identity associated with the active document session.
+- **Data_SessionIdentity** – Hash of the user identity associated with the active document session.

 - **Data_SessionIdentitySpace** – Categorization of the user identity associated with the active document session (consumer or commercial).